 Tabs: Students

-These tabs are labeled “student” and contain data and graphs showing each student’s progress in the learning strategy.
+These tabs are labeled “Student” and contain data and graphs showing each student’s progress in the learning strategy.
 See the Janice Example tab for a preview of what each student’s page will look like.
 These are not meant to replace the progress chart in the learning strategy manual, but they can be used by both the teacher and the student to set goals and next steps with the strategy instruction.
 These charts may be printed or shared in IEP meetings, parent conferences, and for the teacher’s evaluation portfolio.
 You may double click on each tab that says “student” and type in the name of the actual students in your group.

 Notes: Please send feedback about the Management Chart to simpd@ku.edu